yummyml/yummyml.github.io/recipes/index.md

 title: Tutorials
 nav_order: 3
 has_children: false
-description: "Yummy tutorials."
+description: "Yummy recipes."
-permalink: /tutorials
+permalink: /recipes
 ---

 # Tutorials

-Here you will find tutorials how to use Yummy, Feast and more:
+Here you will find recipes how to use Yummy, Feast and more:

 ---